divers0/eznotes/README.md

-# simple-note-cli
+# easy-notes
-add simple notes in cli
+take easy notes in your command line.